General Rules: Focus on Modesty and Comfort

 - Essentials: Hat, sunglasses, sunscreen (SPF 50+), insect repellent, and a reusable water bottle.

-- Added tip: For high-altitude areas like Ladakh, include thermal underwear—nights get cold even in summer.
+- High-altitude areas like Ladakh: Include thermal underwear — nights get cold even in summer.

 - Health note: Altitude sickness is real; pack light to ease the load, and consider UV-protective clothing.